wp-plugins/leaflet-maps-marker/readme.txt

 = v2.8.1 - 09.09.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.8.1)
-* CHANGED: updated Chinese translation thanks to John Shen, [http://www.synyan.net](http://www.synyan.net)
+* TRANSLATIONS: updated Chinese translation thanks to John Shen, [http://www.synyan.net](http://www.synyan.net)
 * BUGFIX: images and links in layer maps were broken

 = v2.8 - 08.09.2012 =